bparanj/crystal/electronics/zettel/inductor.md

 3) Observe that the bulb lights up slowly, not instantly, as the inductor opposes the sudden change in current.
 4) Disconnect the battery.
 Notice that the bulb remains lit briefly as the inductor's magnetic field collapses, maintaining current flow momentarily.
 This experiment illustrates how an inductor opposes changes in current, both when the circuit is connected and disconnected.

-2. Question: How does the number of turns in an inductor affect its inductance?
+2. How does the number of turns in an inductor affect its inductance?

 The inductance of a coil increases with the square of the number of turns.
 This relationship stems from the increased magnetic flux linkage created by additional turns of wire.